shvets/shvets.github.io/source/blog/2013-09-21-modularity-in-javascript.md

 * Use **RequireJS** framework as implementation of  CommonJS specification

-* Wait for upcoming **ECMA script 6** implementation for javascript
+* Wait for upcoming **ECMAScript 6** implementation of Javascript

 * Use **other language** that support modules, e.g. **Dart**

 ## Using Anonymous Closure

-You can simulate modularity in Javascript with the help of anonymous closure:
+You can simulate modularity in Javascript with the help of anonymous closure.
+It creates an anonymous function and execute it immediately.
+All of the code inside the function lives in a closure:

 ```js
 (function () {